linuxmint/doc-user-guide/docs/upgrade20.rst

 Computer freeze
 ---------------

 On some computers the upgrade can be quite intensive and it can temporarily freeze the desktop.
-This can last for up to 10 minutes at times.
+This can last for up to 10 minutes at times or even take hours on slow computers.
 This is OK, be patient and give it time.

 If this becomes a problem, logout completely, drop to console with ``CTRL+ALT+F2`` and run :command:`mintupgrade upgrade` from there instead.

 Broken boot
 -----------